b0n60/umaRhamba/README.md

 # umaRhamba - Dada ngesaBhokwe kumaKhumsha 🔐

 Welcome to **umaRhamba**!
 This open-source _cryptographic tool_ is designed to aid pen testers, blue-teamers, red-teamers, and network engineers in their cryptographic operations.
-Our goal is to provide a robust, efficient, and user-friendly solution for various encryption, encoding, hashing, and other cryptographic needs.
+My goal is to provide a robust, efficient, and user-friendly solution for various encryption, encoding, hashing, and other cryptographic needs.

 ![Alt Text](https://github.com/b0n60/umaRhamba/blob/main/umaRhamba.webp)